brettneese/messiah-aws/readme.md

-# Messiah
+# Messiah-AWS

-`Messiah` makes it easy to write JSON-powered APIs on top of AWS Lambda and API Gateway in Go, using the [recently announced official Go support](https://aws.amazon.com/blogs/compute/announcing-go-support-for-aws-lambda/).
+`Messiah-AWS` makes it easy to write JSON-powered APIs on top of AWS Lambda and API Gateway in a generic fashion Go, using the [recently announced official Go support](https://aws.amazon.com/blogs/compute/announcing-go-support-for-aws-lambda/).
 It's a thin - very thin - layer of abstraction over the `aws-lambda-go` SDK that makes it easy to cleanly adapt existing or new Go APIs to deploy onto Lambda and API Gateway.

 No more hacks, no more weird proxies, just straight up Go and everything that's great about that.

 ## Why use Messiah?

-Messiah makes working with Lambda, API Gateway, and Go much simpler.
+Messiah-AWS makes working with Lambda, API Gateway, and Go much simpler.
 Namely, it helps you implement good Go patterns like encapsulation and composition into your microservice API endpoint handlers by providing a couple simple abstractions over the `aws-sdk-go` package.

-Rather than building a request handler that speaks `ctx context.Context, request events.APIGatewayProxyRequest` and passing that function into 	`lambda.Start()`, you'll pass a generic `Handle` function that speaks `req Messiah.Request` and `res Messiah.Response` into `Messiah.GetLambdaHandler(handler)` and pass _that_ into `lambda.Start.` Like so, from the [example]('/example'):
+Rather than building a request handler that speaks `ctx context.Context, request events.APIGatewayProxyRequest` and passing that function into 	`lambda.Start()`, you'll pass a generic `Handle` function that speaks `req Messiah.Request` and `res Messiah.Response` into `Messiah.GetLambdaHandler(handler)` and pass that into `Messiah.Start.`

+Like so, from the [example]('/example'):

 ```